GPU24-Group-21/omp/README.md

 The configuration file is `config.in` which contains the following parameters:

 ```
 deltaT  0.005    // time step
 density	0.8      // density
-stepAvg 10 // average steps to output the summary report, reduce this may speed up the simulation
+stepAvg 10       // average steps to output the summary report, reduce this will speed up the simulation
-stepLimit   100 // total steps to run
+stepLimit   100  // total steps to loop
 temperature 1.0  // temperature
 ```

 ## Output